apacheignite/documentation/odbc-driver/connecting-string.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Connection string samples"
+  "title": "Connection String Example"
 }
 [/block]
-You can find samples of the connection string below.
+You can find examples of the connection string below.
 These strings can be used with `SQLDriverConnect` ODBC call to establish connection with an Apache Ignite node.
 [block:code]
 {
   "codes": [